blindsidenetworks/wordpress-plugin_bigbluebutton/README.txt

 Since version 1.4.2 it is possible to add parameters for the shortcode which are: type, title, token and join.

-Type(default rooms): "rooms" or "recordings", this will show the shortcode chossen to be displayed Title(default Rooms): Any title as per administrators setup.
+Type(default rooms): "rooms" or "recordings", this will show the shortcode chosen to be displayed Title(default Rooms): Any title as per administrators setup.
 Token: add the meeting rooms token that you want to see in the joining form, but if left empty, all the meetings that were created will show up
 Join(default true): if true, the useres can directly join the meeting session, if false, the users View a webpage where there is an potion to join the meeting.